Online Learning-Enhanced High Order Adaptive Safety Control: Learning-enhanced High-order Adaptive Control Barrier Functions

 where,

-To compute $\psi_{r}$, the algorithm requires taking the $(r\!-\!1)$-th derivative of the residual dynamics $\hat{d}_{\boldsymbol{\theta}}$ estimated by the neural network w.r.t. the state, i.e. $\nabla_{\mathbf{x}}^{r-1} \hat{d}_{\boldsymbol{\theta}}$, which can be computed by automatic differentiation from machine learning frameworks or numerical methods.
-Our learning-enhanced controller runs at $100\unit{Hz}$ to provide high-frequency safety control for the real-time system.
+To compute $\psi_{r}$, the algorithm requires taking the $(r\!-\!1)$-th derivative of the residual dynamics $\hat{d}_{\boldsymbol{\theta}}$ estimated by the neural network w.r.t. the state, i.e. $\nabla_{\mathbf{x}}^{r-1} \hat{d}_{\boldsymbol{\theta}}$, which can be computed by automatic differentiation from machine learning toolboxes or numerical methods.
+Our learning-enhanced controller runs at $100\unit{Hz}$ on a real-time system.
 At each iteration step (see Algo.~\ref{alg:data_and_model_update}), the NODE-HO-aCBF loads the hybrid model if a new learned model is ready.
 A PID controller takes the current state $\mathbf{x}$ and reference $\mathbf{x}_{\mathrm{ref}}$ to generate a desired control $\mathbf{u}_{\mathrm{des}}$.
 By solving the QP in~(\ref{eq:NODE-HO-aCBF_optimization}), a safe control $\mathbf{u}$ is produced and executed by the robot.
 The state-control pair $\mathbf{z}:=[\mathbf{x}, \mathbf{u}]$ is added to the online queue for training.